 The secret is that the panade should not be sticking along the meat.
 Make this test: You should be able to push a flat knife through meat and panade.
 There should be a gap between the meat and the panade.

-Best side dishes: Mixed salad (lettuce, potato salad and carrots); mashed potatoes or French fries (a potato side dish would be the best combination).
+Best side dishes: Mixed salad (lettuce, potato salad and carrots); fried potatoes or French fries (a potato side dish would be the best combination).

 This is a veal chart but it also refers to pork. # 6, 7 is only for veal; #11 can be used for any kind of schnitzel; # 7 is the best and highest-prized choice.